10 questions to Balanced Scorecard Expert Jeroen De Flander – author Strategy Execution Heroes and director at The Performance Factory

 - The scorecard is only used for remuneration purposes

 The BSC is a business performance measurement concept, but should only top managers and CEO use it?
 Or should it be used company-wide?
-Should BSC be implemented in all departments or for instance only in HR?
+Should BSC be implemented in all departments or for instance, only in HR?

-I would like to react on the question itself.
+I would like to react to the question itself.
 A scorecard is a measurement instrument but it is much more than that.
 It’s also a process that helps managers and entrepreneurs translate an overall strategy into smaller chunks.
 All too often, this is forgotten.

 While there are certain benefits of BSC, do you see there any limitations or possible problems?
 Some areas where BSC does not work properly or is inefficient.